AlacrisIO/legicash-facts/README.md

 ```
   ./scripts/install-secp256k1.sh
 ```
-Note that on Debian and perhaps other distros, as of this writing, the available secp256k1-dev package is out-of-date and won't work.
+Note that on Debian and perhaps other distros, as of April 2018, the available secp256k1-dev package is out-of-date and won't work.

 Install OCaml via opam:
 ```